0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Rape me
 Your suicidе can't take me
 ```

+The first half of the secret is revealed on this line: the protagonist

 - The first reveal that the abuser went all the way
 - A challenge against the abuser and a way to reclaim agency